 Nearby, visit the stunning bronze statue of Mexican-American Civil Rights leader César Chávez, located between Battle Hall and the West Mall Office Building.
 Unveiled in 2007, the figure was designed by sculptor Pablo Eduardo and mostly funded by students.
 Chávez was an activist and farm worker who co-founded the National Farm Workers Association.

-The University of Texas campus is also home other museums: see dinosaur fossils at the Texas Memorial Museum or head over to the Harry Ransom Center (temporarily closed) to see one of the world's 20 remaining Gutenberg Bibles and other artifacts.
+The University of Texas campus is also home other museums: see dinosaur fossils at the Texas Science & Natural History Museum or head over to the Harry Ransom Center to see one of the world's 20 remaining Gutenberg Bibles and other artifacts.
 There are more than 40 noteworthy public sculptures located throughout campus, including the Red Steel Clock Knot located along Dean Keeton Street.
-Plus, head west to "The Drag" - a section of Guadalupe Street known for shopping, dining and music offerings.
+Walk across the street directly South of the Blanton Museum and explore the Capitol Mall, which leads you directly to the Texas State Capitol.
+Or, head west to "The Drag" - a section of Guadalupe Street known for shopping, dining and music offerings.
 Find more Central Austin hotspots here and learn more about the University of Texas at Austin (along with information about official tours) here.

 Contributed by Alyssa Jarae.